 # print(soup.tbody) # Uncomment to analyze which element we're going to scrape

-For table headers, like the labels Postal Code
+For table headers, like the labels Postal Code and Borough, are stored in the tag <th>.

 # Perform multiple string cleaning